Second-order Greek

 Vega tells you how sensitive an option is to volatility; Vomma tells you how that sensitivity itself changes as volatility moves.
 It means volatility risk is not linear: when IV spikes, a long-Vega position gets even more sensitive to volatility, accelerating gains.
 Vomma is largest for out-of-the-money options and matters most in volatile, skew-heavy markets.

-Vomma — visual
+How Vomma behaves — visual

 Vomma dips toward zero at-the-money and rises into both wings — a twin-hump 'volatility of volatility' profile that rewards long-vol positions when IV expands.